Norfund invests in Green Infrastructure to improve essential infrastructure services

 waste recycled in developing countries

-will live in cities by 2030
+of world population will live in cities by 2030

 people worldwide live in slums